dutchmims/The-Culinary-Notebook-/README.md

 assets/images: Contains all images used across the website.
 HTML files: Contain the content and structure for each webpage (index.html, about.html, etc.).
 Deployment
-The site was deployed to GitHub Pages.
-The steps taken are as follows:
+The site is deployed to GitHub Pages.
+You can access it at the following URL:

-Log in to Github.
-In the repository The Culinary Notebook, navigate to the settings tab from the top menu.
-In settings, select "Pages."
-From the source section, select the Master Branch and save.
-The page will refresh, and you will then see the URL of your website.
+The Culinary Notebook - Food and Recipe Site

 Credits
 James Healy: Developer and designer of The Culinary Notebook.
-Pixabay: Free high-quality food images used in this project:
+Pixabay: Free high-quality food images used in this project.
 These images are provided by Pixabay, a free source of high-quality food photography, which has been used with permission for educational and non-commercial purposes.

-Instructions for this README:
-Project Description: Describes the site’s purpose.
-Features: Lists key features of your site.
-Technologies Used: Lists the technologies you've used for the website.
-File Structure: Displays the directory structure of the project.
-Deployment: Explains the steps to deploy the website.
-Credits: Acknowledges contributors and external resources.